fetchai/agents-aea/docs/upgrading.md

 There are no upgrage requirements if you use the CLI based approach to AEA development.

-Connections are now added via `Resources` to the AEA, not the AEA constructor directly.
+Connections are now added via <a href="../api/registries/resources#resources-objects">`Resources`</a> to the AEA, not the AEA constructor directly.
 For programmatic usage remove the list of connections from the AEA constructor and instead add the connections to resources.

 ## v0.3.3 to v0.4.0